-- The IT technicians carry out on-going maintenance on computers and servers to ensure that optimum performance of these services is available for staff and learners.
-Any critical issues are reported to the Facilities Manager. - Learner and tutor appraisals seek information on the availability and suitability of IT services both from the learner's and the tutor's perspective. - Outcomes and recommendations of appraisals are discussed with the Facilities Manager at programme team meetings at the end of term and, where appropriate, extra resources may be procured. - Recommendations for improvements to computer equipment, website services, alternative software etc are made in a report to the College Director.
-The Managing Director and College Director decide whether to pursue the options outlined in this report.
+- The IT technicians carry out on-going maintenance on hardware, computers, and servers to ensure that optimum performance of these services is available for staff and learners.
+Any critical issues are reported to the Facilities Co-ordinator - Learner and tutor appraisals seek information on the availability and suitability of IT services both from the learner's and the tutor's perspective - Outcomes and recommendations of appraisals are discussed with the Facilities Co-ordinator at programme team meetings at the end of semester and, where appropriate, extra resources may be procured - Recommendations for improvements to computer equipment, website services, alternative software etc are made in a report to the College Director.
+The Managing Director and College Director decide whether to pursue the options outlined in this report

-Course Specific Equipment
+Programme Specific Equipment

-The College Director conducts an end of year review with Programme Managers/ Heads of Department of the effectiveness and availability of resources, equipment and services available.

-- A review of course material including learner information handbooks, the Institute website, brochures and other learner services is also carried out at this time by the College Director.
-Programme Managers/ Heads of Department, Head of Quality and the Marketing Manager. - Learner and tutor appraisals and consultations carried out during the academic year form the basis of establishing the effectiveness of all department and Institute resources, equipment and services. - This is reported to the College Director at the end of the academic year and the Managing Director and College Director will decide on and allocate budgets for any proposed improvements or additions to resources, equipment and services.
+- The College Director conducts an end of year review with Programme Manager of the effectiveness and availability of resources, equipment, and services available - A review of programme material including learner handbooks, the Institute website, brochures, and other learner services is also carried out at this time by the College Director, Programme Manager, Quality Manager, and the Marketing Manager - Learner and tutor appraisals and consultations carried out during the academic year form the basis of establishing the effectiveness of all department and Institute resources, equipment, and services - This is reported to the College Director at the end of the academic year and the Managing Director and College Director will decide on and allocate budgets for any proposed improvements or additions to resources, equipment, and services